Upcoming Events

 Original Productions

 We produce 7-8 productions each year, performing for an audience of over 2,000 people.
 These productions are multidisciplinary works, combining dance, music, and storytelling to illuminate a topic.
-We also do one book musical each year, but with the Lineage spin of underscoring the story with more movement than the script calls for
+Our company members perform a book musical each year, in which we add our Lineage spin, reimagining the story with primarily movement and dance.

 Dance for Joy

 This is a program unique to Lineage, focused on providing dance, music, and acting classes to people with Parkinson’s, MS, TBI, and stroke.
 They also appear in many of our Lineage productions.
 This program is free to all participants and provides creative ways to manage and mitigate the symptoms of neurological conditions.
-There are 6.5 hours of classes each week, attended by a community of approximately 30 regular participants.
+There are 6.5 hours of free classes each week.

 Performing Arts Education